Sayli555/wanderonfe/README.md

 2. Register User:
-Provide email, password, etc . you have to pass email in email fromat and Strong password atleast in 8 words
+- Provide an email, password, and other necessary information.
+- Ensure the email is in the correct format and the password is strong (at least 8 characters).
 <img src="https://github.com/Sayli555/project-images/blob/master/wonderonfe2.png?raw=true"/>

 4. Login :
-after login it create jwt token for user
+- After logging in, a JWT token is created for the user
 <img src="https://github.com/Sayli555/project-images/blob/master/wonderonfe3.png?raw=true"/>

 5. Private page(Product) :
-you have to pass jwt for authorisation
+- Pass the JWT token for authorization to access protected routes.
 <img src="https://github.com/Sayli555/project-images/blob/master/wonderonfe4.png?raw=true"/>

 6. Logout
-after logout you can navigate to landing page
+- After logging out, you can navigate to the landing page.